 Referral of Cases to CPS Headquarters (Private Office, Operations Directorate and Press Office), Central Casework Divisions, the Chief Crown Prosecutors/Deputy Chief Crown Prosecutors, or Area Complex Casework Units

-CPS Headquarters (Private Office, DLS, Press Office);
+CPS Headquarters (Private Office, Director of Legal Services [DLS], Press Office);

 - Referral of Cases to Private Office